Skip to content

 scoop of strawberry ice cream

-For a numbered list (strawberry) white paper:
+For a numbered list (strawberry) white paper

 I often devote a whole page to each point.
+You can have some white space at the bottom, that’s okay.

 Rethink your list of points or issues.
 If you only have three or four, see if you can double that.

+Can you split some points in two?
 Can you think of anything you left out?
+AI can help here.

 Doing all that will lengthen and deepen your numbered list.

-scoop of vanilla ice creamFor a backgrounder (vanilla) white paper:
+scoop of vanilla ice creamFor a backgrounder (vanilla) white paper

 Organize your research around the key features and benefits of your offering.